erlang/otp/lib/erl_interface/doc/references/erl_call_cmd.md

-- **`-address [Hostname:]Port`** - (One of `-n`, `-name`, `-sname` or `-address` is required.) `Hostname` is the hostname of the machine that is running the peer node that `erl_call` shall communicate with.
-The default hostname is the hostname of the local machine. `Port` is the port number of the node that `erl_call` shall communicate with.
+- **`-address [Hostname:]Port`** - (One of `-n`, `-name`, `-sname` or `-address` is required.) `Hostname` is the hostname of the machine that is running the peer node that `erl_call` will communicate with.
+The default hostname is the hostname of the local machine. `Port` is the port number of the node that `erl_call` will communicate with.
 The `-address` flag cannot be combined with any of the flags `-n`, `-name`, `-sname` or `-s`.

   The `-address` flag is typically useful when one wants to call a node that is